Skip to main content

 • Gemini API

-Each provider is accessed through the same synthesizer or planner contract.
+Each provider is accessed through the same model-client contract.
 Credentials are managed per-provider through the TUI login flow or environment variables.

 Routing In Practice